Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 2. Sea Otter

 This sweet sea otter pattern from Hobbii is as fun to make as it is cute.
 The pattern includes detailed instructions for the otter body, face, and those signature little paws.
-This is one of those free crochet ocean toys patterns that looks impressive but uses straightforward techniques.
+This is one of those ocean toy designs that looks impressive but uses straightforward techniques.
 The finished otter is about 8 inches tall and makes a wonderful gift for any ocean animal lover.

 Get the Free Sea Otter Pattern from Hobbii